 5. Plenty Of Tourist Attractions Are Connected

-For instance, the Great Trail is connected to New Brunswick’s Fundy Trail Parkway, home to the world’s highest tides.
+For instance, the Trans Canada Trail is connected to New Brunswick’s Fundy Trail Parkway, home to the world’s highest tides.
 It also connects with Saskatchewan’s Good Spirit Lake Provincial Park Trail, home to sand dunes that are five stories high.
-And in the aptly named community of Trail, British Columbia, the Great Trail crosses one of the longest pedestrian suspension bridges in the world (1,000 feet, for those curious).
+And in the aptly named community of Trail, British Columbia, the Trans Canada Trail crosses one of the longest pedestrian suspension bridges in the world (1,000 feet, for those curious).

-Lauren Yakiwchuk from Mississauga knows firsthand how the Great Trail can introduce someone to new tourism attractions.
-As she told me, “I’m very fortunate to have the Great Trail in my own backyard, and I walk there almost daily!
-In Port Credit (part of Mississauga), the Great Trail is part of the Waterfront Trail that runs right along the edge of Lake Ontario.
-When you’re visiting the tourist area of Port Credit with its many shops, restaurants, and cafes, you can easily pop down to the Great Trail for a stroll.
+Lauren Yakiwchuk from Mississauga knows firsthand how the Trans Canada Trail can introduce someone to new tourism attractions.
+As she told me, “I’m very fortunate to have the Trans Canada Trail in my own backyard, and I walk there almost daily!
+In Port Credit (part of Mississauga), the Trans Canada Trail is part of the Waterfront Trail that runs right along the edge of Lake Ontario.
+When you’re visiting the tourist area of Port Credit with its many shops, restaurants, and cafes, you can easily pop down to the Trans Canada Trail for a stroll.
 It also meanders through the Brueckner Rhododendron Gardens in town, so you can go for a walk and admire all of the beautiful flowers, too.”

 6. More Changes Are Coming